lcarlier/lcarlier.github.io/_posts/2018-04-30-My-smart-switch-project.md

 First of all, the software I'm using to run my node is using the MySensor library.
 If you don't know it yet, go on their [website](https://www.mysensors.org/) and have a look.
 They really have interesting projects.

 Time now for testing.
-At first glance, I realized that I didn't switched the RX and TX line in between the FDT232RL and my Atmel328 at the PCB level.
+At first glance, I realized that I didn't switched the RX and TX line in between the FDT232RL and my Atmega328 at the PCB level.
 As a consequence, I couldn't see any output.
 Hopefuly enough, it is an easy fixable mistake by using regular jumper cable.
 The second issue I got was that the communication in between my node and my gateway was not working properly.
 It happens that the connection is much more stable if you mount a decoupling capacitor in between VCC and GND on the NRF24L01 input.

 Those problems being solved, I decided first to retest lightning up a LED.
 As the following video demonstrate, the result is very good.
 Have a look at the feedback on the cellphone when the manual switch on the breadboard is activated.

 {% include youtube.html id="OeRLf1SrVcU" %}

-However, when trying with a regular lamp, something is going wrong.
+However, when trying with a 220V light bulb, something is going wrong.

 {% include youtube.html id="o9J_xXDBoP8" %}